 “The hell are doing a woman and a g...?”
 He was interrupted by Kurtis’ glare.
 “It’s too late.
 The north of the island is in the rebels’ hands.
 Just a matter of time before they get raped, butchered and thrown into a ditch.”

 “Probably, if I’m still here taking your shit!”.
 The ex-legionnaire banged his fist against the table.
 “It’s my daughter, Matt.
 And her mother.
 Give me that fucking helicopter and get the hell outta here!”

 Kendrick gaped again.
 Then he jumped from his chair:

 “Damn, you could have said that before.”

 He’d always been a bit slow to read between the lines.

-Three minutes later, Kurtis jumped on the pilot’s seat and frantically lit the controls.
-Indeed, he’d been one of the Legion’s best pilots, but it was twenty years ago Kendrick knew nothing about him and no one in their right mind would even think of landing in the middle of a jungle.
+Three minutes later, Kurtis jumped in the pilot’s seat and frantically lit the controls.
+Indeed, he’d been one of the Legion’s best pilots, but that was twenty years ago.
+Kendrick knew nothing about him and no one in their right mind would even think of landing in the middle of a jungle.
 Fortunately, in his recent missions he’d been familiar with the most modern models.

 Kendrick might have gone with him.
 Despite shouting, insults and fuss, they had been companions and yeah, he owed Kurtis his life.
-So he let him do, which in a logical and orderly chain of military command, in any other context that wasn’t that havoc, would meant a council of war with bad ending.
+So he let him do it, which in a logical and orderly chain of military command, in any other context that wasn’t that havoc, would mean court martial with a bad ending.

 “You’re totally nuts, y’know?”
 He shouted from afar, clutching his cap.
-“And since when you’re a family man?”
+“And since when are you a family man?”